georgeartem/transcendence/stochastic_dft.md

    1. The voxel volume element \($\dV \$), which changes the local integration weight of \($\rho _{k}\$) or,
    2. The photon's effective mass, shifts the baseline \($E_{\text{photon}}\$) relative to the flat-space frequency.

-The total observerable field $\Omega_m$ across $m$ agents within the transcendence framework is defined as:
+The total observerable field $\Omega_m$ across $m$ agents within the transcendence framework for any given system is defined as:

 $$\Omega_m = \sum_{n=1}^{m} \omicron_n$$ for m number of "conscious agents"